 SDI only applications do not require any SFP+

 Uses VR04 or VR06 frame rear modules.
 VR04 must be used when more than two SFP+ are fitted

 SDI VIDEO INPUTS

 (NB.
-Inputs can be IP instead)
+Some or all of the inputs can be IP instead)

 Up to four 3Gb/s or HD or SD SDI inputs

 270Mb/s or 1.5Gb/s or 3Gb/s serial compliant to SMPTE 259, SMPTE 292-1 and SMPTE 424/425-A

 3Gb/s cable equalisation up to 100m using Belden 1694A.
 HD cable equalisation up to 140m with Belden 1694A or equivalent (approx. 100m with Belden 8281).
 SD cable equalisation >250m Belden 8281 or equivalent

 IP FLOW INPUTS